 4. Respect for Privacy: There is the need to ensure that participants' privacy is protected during the conduct of the project.
 This ranges from the way data are collected, processed, analyzed, and reported.
 Self-information is important to protect especially its privacy, while this educational session is vital.
 Ensuring that all listed above are protected, the PI will be the only person who has access to the vital private information of participants.
 The usage of participants' names and working locations will not be used to assist in securing their identity.

+Intervention

-Intervention (See Appendix O)Through PowerPoint slides the Principal Investigator will teach nurses in LTC facilities about the AHRQ Fall Prevention Toolkit.
+Through PowerPoint slides the Principal Investigator will teach nurses in LTC facilities about the AHRQ Fall Prevention Toolkit (See Appendix O).
 This presentation relies on proven research to teach LTC nurses about fall prevention techniques including how to spot risks, when to act, and how their team should work together after falling patients (AHRQ, 2023).
 A PowerPoint including proven fall prevention methods and valid evaluation tools such as the Morse Fall Scale will guide nurses through real-world practice implementations (Morse, 2009).
 Through the presentation the PI wants nurses to learn the same training methods that work best when putting fall prevention into their regular work tasks.
 Nurses will learn about fall prevention properly through viewing toolkits on slides and discussing real examples in the educational presentation.
 The new approach will let nurses recognize fall hazards better and use validated methods while joining LTC quality improvement works (Tzeng & Yin, 2021).

-nurses who participate will learn how to properly use the AHRQ Fall Prevention Toolkit at LTC facilities through training sessions.
+Nurses who participate will learn how to properly use the AHRQ Fall Prevention Toolkit at LTC facilities through training sessions.
 The program teaches nurses how to recognize patient fall risks and manage them with team support along with helping patients recover after falls.
 Fall prevention demands all healthcare personnel work together with hospital management while improving care quality daily (AHRQ, 2023).

 The training helps nurses properly use validated fall risk assessment systems like the Morse Scale and Timed Up and Go (TUG) Test plus the Hendrich II Model (Morse, 2009; Hendrich, 2013; CDC, 2022).
 Using these assessment tools healthcare providers determine what causes falls for individual patients by detecting both body (intrinsic) and facility (extrinsic) risks before developing personalized protection plans (AHRQ, 2023).